GoBobbyGo1/car/README.md

 ![Final 3D model of the steering wheel](./Images/FinalSteeringWheelModel00.png "Final steering wheel model")

 [View all images](./Images "Images folder")

+## Setup
+You can find all of the assemblies (.iam) and parts (.ipt) for our final 3D model within this repository.
+All of the non-custom parts can be found on [GrabCAD](https://grabcad.com/ "GrabCAD").
+Of course, we did not physically fabricate our vehicle so we cannot guarantee that the vehicle is actually real-world ready.

 ## Team Members
 Yasmeen Hernandez | Brian Massura | Ben Ng